awsdocs/amazon-route53-docs/doc_source/domain-click-email-link.md

 1. If the transfer is no longer in process \(if we already canceled it because too much time has passed\), request the transfer again, and we'll send you another authorization email\.
 **Note**
-For the first 15 days after you request a transfer, you can determine the status of the transfer by checking the **Alerts** table on the **Dashboard** page in the Route 53 console\.
+For the first 15 days after you request a transfer, you can determine the status of the transfer by checking the **Notifications** table on the **Dashboard** page in the Route 53 console\.
 After 15 days, use the AWS CLI to get the status\.
 For more information, see [route53domains](https://docs.aws.amazon.com/cli/latest/reference/route53domains/index.html) in the *AWS CLI Command Reference*\.

    If the transfer is still in progress, perform the following steps to resend the authorization email\.

    1. Sign in to the AWS Management Console and open the Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.

-   1. In the **Alerts** table, find the domain that you want to transfer\.
+   1. In the **Notifications** table, find the domain that you want to transfer\.

    1. In the **Status** column for that domain, choose **Resend email**\.